emclare21/IntermediateArduino/README.md

 ### Wiring

 ### Problems and Solutions
 My biggest issue was figuring out how the AttachInterrupt command worked.
-I figured out that it is specific to Photointerrupters, and
+I figured out that it is specific to Photointerrupters, and that it reads if there is something interrupting the code.

 ## FadeLED
 ### Description
 I made the brightness of a light fade high to low, and then low to high.
+An LED goes to a value of 255, so I made the value of the LED go up by 5 until it reaches 255, which then makes the number go down.
 ### Wiring

 ![Alt Text](https://github.com/emclare21/IntermediateArduino/blob/master/Media/LEDFade.png)